blumenthal/sherpa_world_model_knowrob_bridge/doc/design.md

 ### External queries

 The knowrob bridge also allows querieng the database from external applications/agents.
-This queries are forward as json encoded strings through the mediator.
-This is realized by mapping the JSON-Prolog communication mechanisms to client/server nodes that are used to forward the corresponding Service calls.
+These queries are forward as JSON encoded strings through the mediator.
+This is realized by mapping the JSON-Prolog communication mechanisms to client/server nodes that are used to forward the corresponding service calls.

 ## Launching the system

-### SWM
+### Sherpa World Model
 ```
   cd <path_to_ubx_robotscenegraph>
   ./run_sherpa_world_model.sh
   start_all()
 ```

-### Knowrob bridge
+### Knowrob with bridge
 ```
   roslaunch sherpa_world_model_knowrob_bridge sherpa_world_model_knowrob_bridge.launch
 ```

+---

 ## Modules